sgshdata-suvo/vicibash/README.md

 # vicibash
-This is for bash script for vicidial
+This is for bash script for vicidial,V3.0 Redited